Using chemicals responsibly

 Choosing the right weather conditions is key to minimising spray drift.
 Only spray in favourable conditions.

-Check the weather conditions before, during and after spraying.
-If weather conditions change during the operation, stop and check them again to make sure it is okay to continue.
+Check and monitor the weather conditions before and during spraying.
+If weather conditions change during the operation, stop and assess the task again to make sure it is okay to continue.

 Use the wind